ronBP95/big_store/README.md

 ### SendGrid Integration

-SendGrid has been integrated successfully but only sends out a test email with a basic subject line, text and html.
-Currently working on creating a better email template but the integration is working fine and emails are being sent to spam folders because the verified email domain is coming from a free email host (@gmail.com).
+SendGrid has been integrated successfully and an email template was imported.
+In order to set up dynamic data, I utilized the Handlebars templating language (ex. {{ name}} ) to import a user's name in the receipt that gets sent out after to the email address that the user signed up with.

+### Cypress E2E Testing

+Cypress has been installed and configured and an end-to-end test has been written up to go through the entire user flow of logging in all the way to checking out.
+Currently, there is a 401 error existing that is preventing Cypress from checking out properly.
+Working on a fix and will add this to a CI/CD pipeline afterwards.

 ### Planned Features